 The Park City Emergency Hotline is 435-615-5999.
 When there is a significant emergency in the community, the Emergency Operations Center (EOC) will either staff this line with operators or place a recorded message for community members.

 - Emergency Mass Notification System - Park City Alert Registration -

 Park City has a state-of the-art emergency mass notification system (EMNS) that allows us to send important and emergency messages via different contact paths out to the community.
-If you have a hardwired landline from CenturyLink that number(s) is already in the system.
-HOWEVER, we are also capable of calling your cell phone, texting, emailing and notifying you by an app (Contact Bridge) in the order you chose for multiple addresses in the City but you must register.
-Click on this link to register all your communication devices.
-This registration is only for addresses that are within the Park City Limits.
-You can also register with the Summit County Sheriff's Office Code Red© emergency notification system at this link, if you live in the County.
+If you have a hardwired landline, that number(s) is already in the system.
+HOWEVER, the system is also capable of calling your cell phone, texting, emailing, and notifying you by an app (Everbridge) in the order you choose for multiple addresses in the City - but the key requirement is to register!
+Navigate to www.parkcityalerts.org or www.summitcountyalerts.org to register all your communication devices - if you register on one site, you are registered on the other.

 - www.BeReadyParkCity.org - Is Park City's preparedness, emergency and communications website.
 We will post important and emergency information to this site when an incident is happening in the community.
 It also has links to many resources for preparedness.